Deprecating routes.json, adding support for OpenAPI

 It's easy to convert your project from the old routes.json

-format to use our new OpenAPI support.
-We have provided a CLI tool that can be invoked via npx
+new OpenAPI support.
+We've provided a CLI tool that can be invoked via

 .